 Cost of Acquisition

 Generally speaking, assets recognized in the financial statements are measured in monetary terms.
-In order to measure the monetary cost, a measurement basis needs to be decided on.
-For assets Historical Cost or Fair Value could be selected as measurement basis (IASB, 2018).
+To measure the monetary cost, a measurement basis needs to be decided on.
+For assets, historical cost or fair value are possible measurement bases (IASB, 2018).

 Historical cost measures provide monetary information about assets using information derived from the price of the transaction or other event that gave rise to them (IASB, 2018).
-Unlike current value, historical cost does not reflect increases or decreases in values of the asset.
-However, the historical cost of an asset is updated over time to IASB, 2018show, if applicable (IASB, 2018):
+Unlike current value, historical cost does not reflect increases or decreases in the value of the asset.
+In other words, companies record the value of their assets at the actual purchase price (rather than the company’s opinion on what the assets are worth).
+This approach takes the accounting principles of verifiability and conservatism into consideration.

+However, if applicable, the historical cost of an asset can be updated over time to reflect certain events (IASB, 2018), including the following:

-the consumption of part or all of the economic resource that constitutes the asset (depreciation or amortization)
+the use of part or all of the economic resource that makes up the asset (depreciation or amortization)

-payments received that extinguish part or all of the asset
+payments received that transfer part or all of the asset to another party

-the effect of events that cause part or all of the historical cost of the asset to be no longer recoverable (impairment); and
+the effect of events that cause part or all of the historical cost of the asset to be no longer salvageable (impairment)

-accrual of interest to reflect any financing component of the asset.
+adding interest to reflect any financing component of the asset

-Fair Value is an impartial value of what an item is worth to someone else in a market exchange.
-IFRS 13 determines five criteria that help business establish fair value:
+Fair value is an impartial evaluation of what an item is worth to someone else in a market exchange.
+IFRS 13 determines five criteria that help a business to establish fair value:

-the asset being measured is consistent with its unit of account (IASB, 2011);
+The asset being measured is consistent with its unit of account (IASB, 2011).

-use of the main market in which an well-ordered transaction would take place for the asset (IASB, 2011);
+The market used is the main market in which a well–ordered transaction would take place for the asset (IASB, 2011).

-for a non-financial asset, the highest and best use of the asset must be determined and the firm must decide whether the asset is used in combination with other assets or on a stand-alone basis (IASB, 2011);
+For a non–financial asset, the highest and best use of the asset must be determined, and the firm must decide whether the asset is used in combination with other assets or on a standalone basis (IASB, 2011).

-the applicable valuation technique(s) for the firm should be used when measuring fair value, concentrating on inputs a market participant would use when pricing the asset (IASB, 2011); and
+The applicable valuation technique(s) for the firm should be used, concentrating on inputs that a market participant would use when pricing the asset (IASB, 2011).

-use similar procedures a market participant would also use when pricing the asset (IASB, 2011).
+The procedures used are similar to those a market participant would use when pricing the asset (IASB, 2011).

 Self-Check Questions

 Please complete the following sentence.
-An asset must posses these three characteristics to be reported on the balance sheet: control, past event, and future economic benefit.
+An asset must possess these three characteristics to be reported on the balance sheet: control, past event, and future economic benefit.

 Which of the following items is not an asset?